UK says Iran tried to intercept British tanker | DW | 11.07.2019

-Britain has said Iran tried to divert and intercept one of its commercial oil tankers, but was warned off by the Royal Navy.
-Tehran had warned Britain of "consequences" after one of its vessels was seized.
+Iran has tried to intercept a British oil tanker, forcing a Royal Navy warship to intervene, the UK said.
+Meanwhile, the captain of an Iranian tanker seized off British territory Gibraltar last week has been arrested.

-Iranian forces reportedly tried to stop and divert a British oil tanker as it crossed into the Strait of Hormuz on Wednesday, the UK said, but they were warned off by a British naval vessel.
+Iranian forces tried to stop and divert a British oil tanker as it crossed into the Strait of Hormuz on Wednesday, the British government said in a statement.

-Three Iranian boats ordered the vessel to change course, a UK government statement said.
+"Contrary to international law, three Iranian vessels attempted to impede the passage of a commercial vessel, British Heritage, through the Strait of Hormuz," it said.

+The Iranian vessels only turned away after the UK naval frigate HMS Montrose intervened, positioning itself between the ships and the British tanker.
+During the maneuver, it urged the Iranian vessels to leave the area in order to avoid any further action.

 Read more: Tanker attacks in the Gulf — evidence or warmongering?